Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Training/20211028/index.md

 - src: "**.{png,jpg}"
   title: "Image #:counter"
   params:
-    byline: "Catalyst Boost Camp - 6 - Purpose"
+    byline: "Catalyst Boost Camp - 6 - Objectives"
 ---

-## Catalyst Boost Camp - 6 - Purpose / Objectives
+## Catalyst Boost Camp - 6 - Objectives

-The purpose of the project, its objectives are built up from the competences of the participants.
+The objectives of the project are built up from the competences of the participants.

 Such competences will enable milestones to be met, numeric estimates of product to be accurate and financial (money) objectives to be achieved.

-An optimum level of plann9ng is on a on monthly basis.
+An optimum level of planning is on a on monthly basis.

 Purpose or Objectives can be seen as roughly equivalent to Key Performance Indicators.